-BMD Constructions Pty Ltd commenced construction on stage one of the upgrade on January 2015.
-Works are progressing well and it is expected this stage will be open to traffic in mid 2018.
+Stage 1 of the upgrade, between Camden Valley Highway and King Street, opened to traffic in December 2018.
 NSW Roads and Maritime Services awarded the construction contract for stage 2 in May 2017.
 The entire project opens to traffic in late 2020.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional

 advice for a particular purpose.
 Before relying on the material in any important

 matter, users should carefully evaluate the accuracy, completeness and relevance

 of the information for their purposes and should obtain appropriate professional